LaTeX with GitLab/GitHub and Dropbox backup

 origin https://gitlab.com/username/MyDiss (push)

-Create a directory in your Dropbox folder that is just for your LaTeX Git repos–you can keep multiple LaTeX projects in one Dropbox directory.
-Let’s call it Git.
+To create a directory in the Dropbox folder specifically for LaTeX Git repositories, multiple LaTeX projects can be kept in one Dropbox directory.
+This directory will be referred to as Git.

 mkdir ~/Dropbox/Git

-Now setup that Dropbox/Git directory as a second push-only remote.
-You won’t see your files in there because it’s a “bare” Git repo, but the history of all your files are recoverable from it in case your LaTeX git history gets messed up.
+Next, set up the Dropbox/Git directory as a second push-only remote.
+The files will not be visible in this directory because it is a “bare” Git repository, but the history of all files will be recoverable from it in case the LaTeX Git history becomes corrupted.

 cd ~/Dropbox/Git